OpenModelica/OpenModelica/doc/UsersGuide/source/solving.rst

 available for non-linear systems.
 If the homotopy operator is used inside the model or simulation flag :ref:` homotopyOnFirstTry <simflag-homotopyOnFirstTry>` is set OpenModelica will use the homotopy method on the first try.
-For more details on the homotpy method see :cite:`openmodelica.org:doc-extra:ochel2013initialization`.
+For more details on the homotopy method see :cite:`openmodelica.org:doc-extra:ochel2013initialization`.

 Several compiler and simulation flags influence initialization with homotopy:
 :ref:`--homotopyApproach <omcflag-homotopyApproach>`,